 falls away, God has tested him, but to the one who bears up under trial and

 faith.
-It is this proof that God seeks, which was the heart of James’ message.
+God wants proof of our faith, which was the heart of James’ message.

 ability to weed out the disingenuous from the sincere.
 During good times we can

-enjoy our lives, but it is during hard times when God leans over and takes a
+enjoy our lives, but it is during hard times that God leans over for a

-closer look.
-When we bear up under trial and the thought of giving up never
+closer look at us.
+When we bear up under trials, the thought of giving up never

-crosses our minds, this glorifies God.
+crosses our mind; this glorifies God.
 The Kingdom of Heaven must be a special

 (8d)